DispooL/task-managment-test/README.md

 ## Conclusion

-This task management application leverages Laravel's robust framework capabilities alongside Vue.js to provide a dynamic and responsive user interface.
-By encapsulating functionality in Services and DTOs, the code maintains clear separation of concerns and high readability.
+This task management application leverages Laravel's framework capabilities alongside Vue.js to provide a dynamic and responsive user interface.
+By using functionality in Services and DTOs, the code maintains clear separation of concerns and high readability.
 It's designed to be scalable and easily extendable for future enhancements such as adding user authentication or integrating with external APIs for enhanced project management capabilities.